Photo albums in Rebecca and Vinh Huynh’s home are filled with images of their children interacting with people from other countries.

 For more than 60 years, MCC has been connecting IVEP participants with host families and vocational placements in Canada and the United States.
 Each year around 50 young adults from more than 25 countries participate in the program.

 This year the Huynh family has welcomed Saykham Thipphasone, 29, from Vientiane, Laos into their home.
-In previous years they hosted volunteers from Zambia, Indonesia, Germany, Korea, Egypt and two volunteers from Brazil.
+In previous years they hosted volunteers from Zambia, Germany, Korea, Egypt and two volunteers from Brazil.

 Looking at photographs, Lien recalls the name of each international volunteer who has lived with them and shares her own special memories or stories she heard from her parents.